Some links in this post may be affiliate links

 Maintain the soil slightly moist in the cold period but never allow the soil to dry out completely.
 Ascertain that the pot has a drainage hole and the soil is draining properly to prevent it from getting soggy.
 Read more on how to water houseplants correctly.

 To prevent this, maintain the soil moist but not soggy during the growing season.
-Water far much less during the cold period to keep the soil only slightly moist.
+Water far much less in the cold period to keep the soil only slightly moist.
 Ensure that the soil is well-drained and that the pot has a drainage hole to prevent the soil from getting soggy.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.